Collections

 This unique collection documents nearly all performances and events through film and sound which you can watch or listen to on-site at the Globe.

-Archive recordings are solely for research purposes, and can only be consulted on-site in our Reading Room.
-Many of our Theatre productions have been recorded for commercial purposes; where available, DVDs can be purchased from the Globe shop, or you can view many productions on demand through the Globe Player.
+Archive recordings are solely for research purposes and can only be consulted on-site in our Reading Room.
+Many of our Theatre productions have been recorded for commercial purposes; where available you can view many productions on demand through the Globe Player.

 Institutional Archive